Contemporary Art and Archaeology MA

 What is special about this course?

-This exciting course will allow you to explore, both independently and collaboratively, original and creative responses to current issues and develop your own practice as a uniquely interdisciplinary art and archaeology practitioner.
+This exciting course will allow you to explore, both independently and collaboratively, original and creative responses to current issues and develop your own practice as a uniquely interdisciplinary Contemporary Art and Archaeology practitioner.

 - Developed and directed by a specialist team of academics and visual artists based in Orkney, allowing access to world-famous archaeology